m-r-hunt/m-r-hunt.github.io/_posts/2025-07-09-pro-game-audio.md

 ![Music file settings]({{site.url}}/assets/ps_music.png)

 The other thing is handling the music playlist.
-This can actually be done very easily within FMOD - you can use a "multi-instrument" and drop all the music tracks inside it, then set the instrument to play them shuffled and loop itself.
+This can actually be done very easily within FMOD - you can use a "Multi Instrument" and drop all the music tracks inside it, then set the instrument to play them shuffled and loop itself.
 That will create an endlessly playing background music playlist with no work on the code side apart from starting it at the right time.

 ![Multi-instrument setup]({{site.url}}/assets/ps_multi.png)